 How Pizza Dough Hydration Affects the Dough

 The hydration level is perhaps the single factor that affects dough and crust the most.
 By adjusting the hydration of the dough you get a completely different result.
-Some of the properties dough hydration affects are:
+Some of the properties of dough hydration effects are:

 - How elastic the dough will be